Fairweather

 The photograph is of a Brown Shrike.
 It was taken by Dr. Callyn Yorke at the Son Tran Mountain wildlife preserve on a rainy day in Da Nang, 2017. (http://avconline.avc.edu/cyorke/Vietnam2017.html)

-“Taking a sip of coffee, my gaze lands on a bird feeder hanging in the shadows of a cedar tree.
+“Taking a sip of coffee, my gaze lands on a bird feeder hanging in the shadows of an Ashe juniper.
 A chickadee swoops in, grabs a sunflower seed, and hustles back into the foliage.
 There’s no telling how often I have seen that little ritual, but this time it brings a blurry, long-ago memory into focus.”

 Read More »